-'Week in Japan' falls under a Physical Level 1 category.
-This indicates a level of fitness that allows you to comfortably remain on your feet with occasional rests.
+'Discover Japan' falls under a Physical Level 1 category.
+This indicates a level of fitness that allows you to comfortably remain on your feet with occasional rest.
 Expect to effortlessly navigate boarding and disembarking from various modes of transport, including coaches, trains, and boats.
 You'll be walking around remarkable sites and ascending steps to capture those aweinspiring views!

-- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - You will be required to get on and off the boat in Tokyo Bay without assistance.
+Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces.
+You will also be required to get on and off the boat in Tokyo Bay without assistance.

-Our National Escorts provide high level of service and support throughout your journey.
+Our National Escorts are dedicated to providing a high level of service and support throughout your journey.
 However, their primary role is to manage the daily aspects of the tour.
 They are unable to offer extensive personal physical assistance.
-We kindly ask our travelers to be prepared for the physical aspects of the tour to ensure a comfortable and enjoyable experience for everyone.
+We kindly ask our travellers to be prepared for the physical aspects of the tour to ensure a comfortable and enjoyable experience for everyone.